kxhaneazusxwa/a/README.md

 i allow c+h! but not cuddles only like sitting next to me is fine and you can hide behind me too!

+if i have "w2i" in my name please whisper to interact! its better than interacting in public chat!

 if i troll u and you feel uncomfy please tell me! ^^ so i would stop!

 i ALWAYS sit next to my friends , and my awesome amazing gf>:3